cobunny/Game-API-Design/README.md

 (Assume 31 days in a month).  'pick_a_dates' are sent to the `make_move` endpoint which will reply with either: 'too early', 'too late', 'you win', or 'game over' (if the maximum number of attempts is reached).
 Different games can be played by many different users at any given time.
 A user can create & play different games at the same time.
-However when replaying an existing game, the previous session of that game with all its records will be deleted from the database.
+However when replaying an existing game, the previous session of that game with all its records might be overwritten by the new game's record if their keys are happened to be exactly the same.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.

+## Game Rules and Score-keeping:
+A dealer can choose how many attempts are allowed for each game.
+The two players can not be the same user in a game.
+If a gambler picked the right date within the number of allowed attempts, the gambler wins.
+Otherwise, the dealer wins.
+The winner of the game will get 1 point added to his/her total points, the loser will have 1 point deducted from his/her total points.
+But if a gambler won and his/her remaining guesses are greater than the half of allowed attempts, the gambler gets double points (which are 2 points) added to his/her total points and the dealer loses 2 points.
+Also, if gambler won and the allowed attempts are less than 3, then gambler gets a Jackpot of 10 points added, dealer loses 10 points.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.